 Dipabhavan Meditation Center

 Accommodation is provided, along with meals for the whole duration of your stay.
-And the best part is, payment is only by donation, which means that if you’re a cheapskate like myself, with little or no
+And the best part is, payment is only by donation, which means that you can pay any amount as you see fit.
+Not everyone has the same privileges in life; if you’re unable to pay, you don’t have to.
+No judgment there.

 To book a retreat, you need to fill up the form on their website.